tchajed/sys-verif-fa25/docs/notes/smt.md

 }
 ```

+## Writing Dafny proofs

+The challenge you face when a Dafny proof doesn't go through is what to do (or how to find an error in your code or specification).
+In Coq, we had a goal and tactics slowly manipulated that goal.
+Dafny does not have such an explicit "current goal" nor a context of all the facts you have to work with like the Coq context.

+The process of writing a Dafny proof involves a feedback loop between seeing a Dafny error, decoding what Dafny is and isn't able to prove, writing some assertion or other part of the proof, then seeing how this changes the error.
+The feedback loop both helps you write the proof (e.g., you add an assertion and this makes the proof go through) and gets you more information about what the solver _can_ prove and what remains.

+If you're actually working on a Dafny proof, you should read the [Verification section](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-verification) of the Dafny reference manual, which walks through a number of strategies for figuring out why a proof is failing.
+We'll demo some of these techniques on the `seq_sum_app` proof above.

 ## How Dafny works

 The basic idea is that Dafny converts your code, specification, and proof into a big formula (using weakest preconditions), and then checks if that formula is always true using a powerful logic solver.
 What Dafny is doing is translating everything related to programs - like code, loop invariants, and the meaning of pre- and post-conditions - into something simpler that the solver understands.